 Here are three ways it’s hard to say no to a teenager.

-How to say “No” to your teenager -you can do it!
+How to say no to your teenager -you can do it!

 I recommend having very few rules.
-If you have a lot of family rules, look them over.
+If you have a lot of family house rules, look them over.
 Condense them down.
 Make them crystal clear.
 We have two rules in our house.
 Here is my blog post about discipline.
 If you have few rules and they are concise, then there is less chance for your teen to try to wiggle around them.

 When our kids were younger, we really worked on obedience and respect.
 This helped as they became teenagers.
 If you have had a lot of rules, your teen might appreciate a new, fresh approach from you.
+This will go a long way to conversations where you have to say no to your teenager.

-Time for self-management.
+Time for teens to learn self-management.

 This is a time for you to start letting your teen begin to manage themselves.
 Contracts are great conversation starters, and writing them can be really freeing.
 One thing that we learned in the process of using these, is once we have shared our non-negotiables, our boys have written contracts that were much stricter than what we would have written!
 The final product has to be agreed upon and signed by all parties.